NickG-Math/Mackey/Doc.md

 When our matrices get large (7000 rows and columns) they are also very sparse (99.9% entries being 0) so we can make huge savings on memory (and potentially computational time) by using a sparse matrix format that only records the nonzero values.

-The usage of sparse matrices necessitates great care or performance will suffer:
+The usage of sparse matrices necessitates great care lest we incur severe performance costs :
 For example, insertions of nonzero elements and random access do not have constant complexity.

 As far as the Smith normal form is concerned, to have good performance with sparse matrices we need to minimize fill-in, which